 The first phase starts with the proper gripping of the racket which is the most fundamental skill to learn and the building of every skill depends on it.
 The next technique that you have to develop is to fix your ready position and stance.
 Once you have fixed your ready position and prepared with the proper stance, move to the next step i.e. to work on your footwork in table tennis.

 In the second phase, you will learn the four basic table tennis strokes that will guide you to execute your shots with accuracy and consistency.

 The third phase starts with the knowledge of the rules of table tennis, especially the table tennis serving rules.
 After that, know the techniques to serve in table tennis and finally complete the basic skills by developing the basic principle of returning a serve.

 1. Table Tennis Grip

 To develop basic skills in table tennis, first, you have to know how to hold a table tennis bat.
 A proper table tennis grip is a must for a learner if he has the ambition to be a professional table tennis player.
-It is not easy to correct the grip in the future and he will have to give a lot of effort into that.
+It is not easy to correct the grip in the future and he will have to put a lot of effort into that.